Eagle Ford Group: Mexico

 The Eagle Ford Formation extends into northern Mexico's Burgos Basin, where it is known as the Boquillas Formation and has an average thickness of 200 m.
 Total organic content (TOC) is estimated to average 5%.
 Technically recoverable hydrocarbons are estimated to be 343 trillion cubic feet of shale gas and 6.3 billion barrels of tight oil.
 The national oil company Pemex first began exploring in 2010.
 Pemex had an exploration program in progress until 2015.

 In April 2013, Pemex started producing the nation's first shale gas well, just south of the U.S. border.
 The well was completed in the equivalent of the Eagle Ford Formation.
 Gas drilling in the Burgos Basin, close to the U.S. border, has been hampered by drug gangs.
 One Mexican industry expert said that Mexico was unlikely to develop the Eagle Ford because of lack of pipeline infrastructure and lack of expertise and because the Mexican company Pemex was investing in oil deposits that yield a higher rate of return.

-Hard times strike
+Decline in crude oil prices, 2015 onward

 With the worldwide decline in crude oil prices in 2015, a sharp downturn swept through Eagle Ford play.
 In January 2015, there were 840 active drilling rigs in Texas as a whole; by the end of the year, 321.
 Within the Eagle Ford play, the decline during these twelve months was from 200 to 76 rigs.
 The oil price decline rendered it uneconomical to drill sub-optimal wells.
 Particularly hard hit in the decline were the oil-field workers in South Texas.